profefe/profefe/README.md

 - `from`, `to` — a time window between which pprof data was collected
 - `labels` — a set of key-value pairs

-### Query saved pprof data and return it as a single merge profile
+### Query saved pprof data returning it as a single merged profile

 ```
 GET /api/0/profiles/merge?service=<service>&type=[cpu|heap]&from=<created_from>&to=<created_to>&labels=<key=value,key=value>
 ```

+Request parameters are the same as for querying meta information.

 ### Return individual pprof data